How medical information about you may be used and disclosed;

 At our hospital, we are committed to treating and using protected health information about you responsibly.
-This Notice of Privacy Policies describes the personal information we collect, and how and when we used or disclose that information.
+This Notice of Privacy Policies describes the personal information we collect, and how and when we use or disclose that information.
 It also describes your rights as they relate to your protected health information.
-This Notice is effective April 14, 2003, and applies to all protected health information as defined by federal regulations.
+This Notice is effective January 29, 2026, and applies to all protected health information as defined by federal regulations.
+To file a complaint and access your information you can contact Kathryn Randle @ email: [email protected] or (318) 371-3233.

 Each time you visit our hospital, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a: